KuhlmannJ/2026_BA_Code/README.md

 The repository contains three extraction setups, the prompt-optimization experiment around them, the shell/SLURM scripts used to run everything on the PALMA II HPC cluster, and the notebooks used to evaluate the results against a gold standard.

+Four end-to-end approaches are compared for extracting Scope 1–3 GHG emissions: a Long Context **Baseline** that hands the frontier model the full report, two **RAG pipelines** (**Pipeline A**: frontier model, **Pipeline B**: open-weight VLM) that first retrieve the ~9 most relevant pages via visual late interaction retrieval (ColEmbed), and a **GEPA-optimized** variant of Pipeline B's extraction prompt.
+The goal is to see whether retrieval is still needed once a model's context window is large enough to hold an entire report (see thesis, Chapter 1).

 ---

 ## Contents